-Do you have a painful lump at the bottom of the foot under your skin?
+Do you have a painful lump under your skin at the bottom of the foot?
 Is this lump painful?
 Does this lump prevent you from walking with ease?
 Let’s get to know what is this lump all about and why does it appear.
 This will help us easily get rid of the lump.
 Knowing more about the lump could also help us prevent it.

 Bumps on your soles could occur for various reasons.
 Some bumps might disappear without any treatments, while others might need some care and remedies.
 The following causes and symptoms could narrow down the strategy for the lump.